MSAbhishek22/FinMate/README.md

 **Built with ❤️ for the next generation of financial leaders**

-*FinMate Premium - Where smart money meets beautiful design*
+*FinMate  - Where smart money meets beautiful design*